 When relationship alone isn’t enough

-But I later understood that I had created a beautifully safe environment with very little friction from the outside world.
+I later understood that I had created a safe environment with very little friction from the outside world.
 What we built together was coherent and felt true, but it existed largely unchallenged by any external reference point.
 The relationship was strong.
 What it needed alongside it was a more structured way of testing his thinking against reality.

-That’s the limitation of relationship without method.
+It seems to me that this might be the limitation of relationship without method.
 Safety without direction can become a comfortable loop rather than a catalyst for change.

 And when method alone isn’t enough either